 1. Celebrate the Yee Peng & Loy Krathong Festivals

-This year’s Yee Peng Festival will be celebrated on November 11, 2019.
-Tickets for the private event are usually on sale as early as January.
-If you want to purchase tickets or need help planning for it, then you can refer to our guide on how to plan for the Yee Peng Festival in Chiang Mai.
+The Yee Peng Festival is a highly sought after event with tickets going on sale as early as January.
+If you want to purchase tickets or need help planning for it, then you can refer to our Yee Peng Festival guide.

-Ren and I don’t like going to touristy restaurants.
-As much as possible, we try to find places frequented mostly by locals.
-This guided food tour by A Chef’s Tour takes you some of Chiang Mai’s best local markets and eateries where we were treated to Northern Thai favorites like sai oua (sausage), larb (pork salad), and nam ngiaw (Shan noodle soup).
-These aren’t the type of restaurants you’ll find on your own so if you like eating like a local when you travel, then I highly recommend you take this tour.
-Check out my post on the Chiang Mai Northern Food Tour by Truck for more pictures and information.
+Those are exactly the types of places you’ll find on this food tour with A Chef’s Tour.
+You’ll be taken to some of Chiang Mai’s best local markets and eateries to try northern Thai favorites like sai oua (sausage), larb (pork salad), and nam ngiaw (Shan noodle soup).
+Check out my article on the Chiang Mai Northern Food Tour by Truck for more pictures and information.

 5. Pamper Yourself at a Spa